 The 2016/17 season begins with Lazić’s debut with Boston Symphony at Tanglewood Festival, under Andris Nelsons.
-He returns to Trondheim Symphony, Indianapolis Symphony, Helsingborgs Symphoniorkester, Konzerthausorchester Berlin with Ivan Fischer, and for a tour with Budapest Festival Orchestra, also under Iván Fischer.
+He returns to Trondheim Symphony, Indianapolis Symphony, Helsingborgs Symphoniorkester, Konzerthausorchester Berlin with Iván Fischer, and a European tour with Budapest Festival Orchestra, also under Iván Fischer.
 The collaboration with BFO will also take him to the Far East where he gives 6 concerts, in China and Korea.

 With Channel Classics he has released a dozen recordings, including his critically acclaimed Liaisons series; the latest of which couples together C.P.E.
 Bach and Britten.
 His live recording of Rachmaninov's Piano Concerto No. 2 with London Philharmonic Orchestra/Kirill Petrenko received the prestigious German Echo Klassik Award.
 A recording of the Beethoven Triple Concerto was also released to critical acclaim, for Sony Music.
 Lazić’s next release will be a solo recital disc of works by Franz Liszt, for Onyx Classics, appearing in spring 2017.

-As a recital artist, he appears at such venues as Wigmore Hall, Teatro Colon Buenos Aires and Melbourne Recital Centre.
+As a recital artist, he appears at such venues as Wigmore Hall, Teatro Colón in Buenos Aires and Melbourne Recital Centre.
 This season he will also give recitals at Gstaad Festival, in Germany and in the Far East.